AnimaApp/storybook-anima/README.md

 ```

-That is it, now if you have components that use these design tokens they will be exported to FIgma as components using native Figma styles
+That is it, now if you have components that use these design tokens they will be exported to Figma as components using native Figma styles.

 ## Considerations